 Freelance accounting has two distinct jobs: keeping your finances organized throughout the year, and having everything ready when tax season arrives.
-The right software handles both without becoming another tool you have to maintain.
+Most tools market themselves as doing both.
+Not all of them actually do.

 The decision mostly comes down to whether you’re invoice-heavy (multiple clients, project billing, time tracking) or expense-heavy (lots of deductions to categorize, mileage, equipment).
-Different tools are built for each.
+Different tools are built for each use case, and picking the wrong one creates friction every week.

 Quick answer: Wave if you want free and functional.
 FreshBooks if invoicing and client relationships are central to your work.
 QuickBooks Self-Employed if your primary goal is clean tax preparation.
 Bonsai if you want contracts + invoicing + accounting without piecing together multiple tools.